Gravitational waves from the sound shell model: direct and inverse phase transitions in the early Universe: Connection between single-bubble and multi-bubble: RMS velocity and conversion factors

-The Fourier transform of this velocity field is defined as\footnote{We are using two different symbols for the velocity: $v$ we refer to the single--bubble velocity, while $u$ is meant for the velocity in the multi--bubble case.}
+The Fourier transform of this velocity field is defined as\footnote{We are using two different symbols for the velocity: $v$ we refer to the single-bubble velocity, while $u$ is meant for the velocity in the multi-bubble case.}

 Because the velocity is purely longitudinal, its transform must also be proportional to the unit vector $\hat q_i \equiv q_i/q$ in momentum space.
 This implies that